 Winter sports, especially skiing and snowboarding, are huge in Utah.
 They’re a big part of the state economy, but they’re also popular with locals who relish the active lifestyle and the chance to get outside during the colder months.

 Ever heard of Fry Sauce or funeral potatoes?
 If not, you’ll learn about these foods – and other Utah specialties – after moving to Utah.
 Utahns are also famously partial to Jello, so watch what you say about the retro food item when you’re around Utah residents.

 Utah’s economy encompasses mining, tourism, finance, agriculture, petroleum and more.
 That’s part of why the state’s job market is so robust.
 If you’re moving to Utah and you’re not sure which industry is right for you, you’ll benefit from the range of opportunities in the state.

 In part because of the Mormon heritage shared by so many Utahns, the state is a center for genealogical research.
 Researching one’s family tree, getting in touch with one’s roots and generally feeling a connection to ancestors are all big in the Beehive State.

 13. Provo, Utah is having a moment.

 Provo, Utah is making headlines for its low unemployment rate and high quality of life.
-The city made SmartAsset’s list of the Top 10 Cities for Career Opportunities in 2016, as well as other top 10 lists, such as the Metro Areas With the Most Mansions.
+The city ranked first SmartAsset’s list of the Top 10 Cities for Career Opportunities in 2019, as well as other top 10 lists, such as the Metro Areas With the Most Mansions.